 straw-bale garden how-to, with craig lehoullier

 READY TO GROW IN STRAW BALES?
-I had an email this winter from Michelle, a new listener to the podcast version of my radio show, who was thinking of trying straw-bale gardening this year to grow vegetables.
+I had an email one winter from Michelle, a new listener to the podcast version of my radio show, who was thinking of trying straw-bale gardening that year to grow vegetables.
 Michelle asked if I could invite an expert in the subject to be a guest, please.

 No problem, I said, we’ll just call Craig LeHoullier—who some of you will recognize as the author of the hit book “Epic Tomatoes” and breeder of dwarf tomatoes, in particular, whose first book was actually a little how-to guide called “Growing Vegetables in Straw Bales.”

-Read along as you listen to the Feb.
-20, 2107 edition of my public-radio show and podcast using the player below.
-You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).
+Read along as you listen to the February 20, 2017 edition of my public-radio show and podcast using the player below.
+You can subscribe to all future editions on iTunes or Spotify or Stitcher (and browse my archive of podcasts here).

 straw-bale gardening q&a with craig lehoullier

 Q. You know about all the things my readers want to know about, Craig, so all I have to do is put you on speed dial.
 [Laughter.]

 A. Anytime, anytime.